threads table contains a row

 INFORMATION_SCHEMA.PROCESSLISTtable, this is the same value displayed in the

-IDcolumn of that table.
-It is also the value displayed in the
+IDcolumn of that table, the value displayed in the

 For background threads (threads not associated with a user connection),